PhHermann/Hermann_et_al_2018_LDJump/PopIndFiles/Readme_Pop.md

 # Data Management for Human Chromosome 21

 * We downloaded the *vcf*-File for the populations of TSI, FIN, GBR, and IBS from [here](<http://phase3browser.1000genomes.org/Homo_sapiens/Location/Overview?r=21:41187000-41290679>) by using the "*Get VCF Data*" option.
+Following to that, we selected the "*By population(s)*" option in order to filter the data.
 * For the later following conversion, we also downloaded the reference of this region by using the "*Export Data*" option ([from here](<http://phase3browser.1000genomes.org/Homo_sapiens/Location/Overview?r=21:41187000-41290679>)) as *fasta*-file and read it with the *read.dna* function from the R-package **ape**.
 * We selected the first 50 individuals based on the individuals names and loaded this file in the workspace.
 * Then, we applied the *vcfR2DNAbin* function from the R-package **vcfR**.